d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 Optionally set a starting point for data collection.
 If you do not specify a starting point, the default path will be` /redfish/v1/`. (see [Path Option](#path-option) for more information).

 <aside class="notice">The <b>path</b> flag can only be specified at the time of login, so if you are already logged into the server, the <b>path</b> flag will not change the path.
-If you are entering a command that isn’t the <b>login</b> command, but includes your login information, you can still specify the path flag there.</aside>
+If you are entering a command that isn&apos;t the <b>login</b> command, but includes your login information, you can still specify the path flag there.</aside>

+- **--logout**

+Optionally include the logout flag to log out of the server after this command is completed.
+You need to be logged in to use this flag.

 #### Inputs